element-hq/element-web/README.md

 ===============

 The easiest way to test Element is to just use the hosted copy at https://app.element.io.
-The `develop` branch is continuously deployed by Jenkins at https://develop.element.io for those who like living dangerously.
+The `develop` branch is continuously deployed to https://develop.element.io for those who like living dangerously.

 To host your own copy of Element, the quickest bet is to use a pre-built